magi8101/Mcpy/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome your contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) to get started:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)